Palms station

 Palms station is a light rail station located on an embankment on the E Line of the Los Angeles Metro Rail system.
 The station is located over the intersection of National Boulevard and Palms Boulevard in the Palms neighborhood of Los Angeles, after which the station is named.

 History

-The Palms original depot building from 1875 now at Heritage Square Museum.
+The Palms depot building (built c.
+1886–1888), now at Heritage Square Museum.